Travel and Reentry

 Check Your I-94

-All students and scholars entering and departing from the U.S. have their travel history reported on an electronic I-94.
+All students and scholars entering and departing from the U.S. by air have their travel history reported on an electronic I-94.

 Students and scholars should check their I-94 EVERY TIME they return to the U.S. to ensure they entered in the correct status as mistakes are occasionally made.